Ender4LionIsGamer/Garuda-Linux-ISO-Installer/README.md

 # UNDER MAINTANENCE

-An issue has been report.
+An issue has been reported.
 I will fix this ASAP